 - "The Curse of Fenric" has the Doctor claim half a million years of industrial progress has led to a polluted world where humans have evolved into Haemovores, aquatic Vampires.
 The Doctor convinces the final Haemovore to avert a Stable Time Loop in poisoning the seas and instead destroy Fenric.
 However it is left unclear if this future has been averted or staved off.
 He does, however, explicitly prevent the destruction of our Earth in the 20th century.

-- When the Master took over the world in the Series 3 Season Finale, a Time Skip between episodes and the ultimate Reset Button are very reminiscent of a typical Bad Future plot.
+- When the Master took over the world in "The Sound of Drums", the next episode, "Last of the Time Lords", starts one year later, where the Earth has become a Crapsack World.
+Our heroes manage to press the Reset Button.
 This marks the first appearance of the Timey-Wimey Ball in the series.

 - "The Name of the Doctor" has the Doctor visit his grave on Trenzalore, a planet devastated by his final battle.
 This timeline is averted when the Doctor tweaks his (apparent) resolution to the Time War, sealing the Time Lords in a parallel universe instead of destroying them, in "The Day of the Doctor".
 They return the favour by granting him a new set of regenerations as he is dying on Trenzalore in "The Time of the Doctor".